citizensadvice/local-office-search-api/README.md

 EOF
 ```

-If you're not on the Citizens Advice network, you should add the following
+If you're not on the Citizens Advice network, you should create a
+`docker-compose.override.yml` file containing the following:

 ```yaml
 version: '3'